Joe Mixon Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Season Stats

-- The Bengals have thrown the football in 54.9% of their plays from scrimmage this year while running the ball 45.1% of the time.
-This offensive attack ranks seventh in the NFL in points scored.
+- The Bengals, who rank seventh in the NFL in points scored, have attempted a pass 54.9% of the time while running the ball 45.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Mixon's matchup with the Chiefs.